-This written notification of preliminary eligibility may be mailed to the applicant by first class mail or via electronic transmission.
+This written notification of preliminary eligibility may be mailed to the applicant by first class mail or via electronic transmission. ex. email, portal access.
 Upon request from a person with a disability, the information will be distributed to the applicant in an accessible format.